I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxendpoint/nc-ucxendpoint-evt-ucx-endpoint-get-isoch-transfer-path-delays.md

 <p>If the operation is successful, the callback function must return STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it must return a status value for which NT_SUCCESS(status) equals FALSE.</p>

 ## -remarks
-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188039">UcxEndpointCreate</a>
- method.</p>

-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188039">UcxEndpointCreate</a>
+<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="buses._ucxendpointcreate">UcxEndpointCreate</a>
  method.</p>

 ## -requirements